Which country is cheaper, the Netherlands or Germany?

-Also, here are some specific examples of food and dining related activities in the Netherlands.
+Also, here are some specific examples of entertainment, tickets, and activities for the Netherlands.

-Below are a few samples from actual travelers for alcohol and nightlife costs in Germany:
+Here are a few samples of the prices for alcohol and nightlife in Germany from other travelers:

-Also in the Netherlands, these are the prices for nightlife and alcohol related activities from various tour providers:
+Also in Germany, these are the prices for nightlife and alcohol related activities from various tour providers:

 When comparing the travel costs between Germany and the Netherlands, we can see that the Netherlands is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in Europe, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.